Top 10 Best SaaS Knowledge Base Software to Better Self-Service in 2026

 • The inbox UI needs visual improvement

-6. Zendesk – Best for Zendesk Suite Users
+Best for Zendesk Suite users

 For businesses already relying on Zendesk for customer service, sales, or marketing, adding Zendesk’s knowledge base means extending their capability to provide self-service options that customers can access directly, which helps reduce ticket volumes and improve customer satisfaction by enabling users to find answers quickly and independently.